arenaxr/XRBrowser/README.md

 Building the code
 -----------------

-1. Install Xcode 12.5 from Apple.
+1. Install Xcode 12.5.1 from Apple
 1. Install Carthage and Node
     ```shell
     brew update